Vesanoid Side Effects

 It is possible that some side effects of Vesanoid may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to tretinoin: oral capsule liquid filled

-Along with its needed effects, tretinoin (the active ingredient contained in Vesanoid) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tretinoin (the active ingredient contained in Vesanoid) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tretinoin:More common
+If any of the following side effects occur while taking tretinoin, check with your doctor immediately:More common

 - Black, tarry stools

 - bone pain

 - joint pain